sane/sane/README.md

 So what exactly does this kit include?

-* A sensible folder structure so you can develop Server and client seperately, but they integrate smoothly
+* A sane folder structure so you can develop server and client seperately, but they integrate smoothly
-* A [SailsJS Vagrant Box](https://github.com/Globegitter/vagrant-sailsjs) coming with [PM2](https://github.com/Unitech/PM2), MongoDB, MySQL and Redis all set-up to work properly.
+* A [SailsJS Vagrant Box](https://github.com/Globegitter/vagrant-sailsjs) coming with [PM2](https://github.com/Unitech/PM2), MongoDB, MySQL and Redis all set-up to work properly - though you could as easily run it without Vagrant if that's not your thing.
 * Using [ember-cli](https://github.com/stefanpenner/ember-cli) in the `client` folder, already set-up, using the latest 0.0.42 version.
 In addition we are already including sass and foundation to get started quickly with frontend styling.

 To find out more about Sails and Ember and how they work together, you can take a look at my talk